RRepoGEO

 • mediumreadme#3

-Add a 'Why Lobster?' section to the README for differentiation
+Add a 'Why Lobster?' section to highlight differentiators

 Why: